 Combine all ingredients in a food processor.
 Process until smooth.

 Makes about 3 cups of green pea hummus.
 Serve chilled or at room temperature with pita bread.
 Keeps a day or two in the refrigerator, but tastes best on the day it’s made.
+Serve as a dip with crudites or crackers.
+Makes a great spread for a veggie wrap.

 Variations: Use fresh shelled and cooked peas instead of frozen peas.
 Substitute chickpeas for the cannellini beans.
 Omit the cannellini beans and add more peas.
 Substitute freshly squeezed lemon juice for the lime juice if you prefer.